 David Shipler, The Working Poor

 People You Need to Know.
-Technology Training offers drop-in personal assistance at the library's Help Desk/Multimedia Lab every Sunday through Wednesday evening from 7 to 10 pm, They are also available Monday afternoons from 145 to 330 in room 203.
+Technology Training offers drop-in personal assistance at the library's Help Desk/Multimedia Lab every Sunday through Thursday evening from 7 to 10 pm, They are also available Tuesday afternoons from 145 to 330 in room 203.
 The assistants are specifically trained and prepared to support you in completing the assignments for this class.
+Gloria Hofer and James Linehan from Media Services will also be supporting this class.

 The assistant may be working in the lab with someone else when you drop in.
 Just ask around the room until you find the persons on duty.
 If after making a reasonable effort to locate the attendant, you are unable to get assistance please email Teri Escobar-Ochoa, Technology Training Specialist at firstname.lastname@example.org.